 Source: Brookings.edu Blog

-Image courtesy of Brokkings.edu
+Image courtesy of Brookings.edu

-How Many Hours Should a Teen Work While in School
+How Many Hours Should Teens Work?

-The question of how much your teen should work while they’re in school is not cut and dry.
+Determining how much your teen should work while they’re in school is not cut and dry.
 It depends on several factors including how busy your child is with other obligations, how much time their school work demands, and how much they need to work if their job is providing their own financial support or support for the family.

 Deciding how much time is appropriate for your teen might involve some trial and error.
-Most jobs which employ teenagers provide flexibility on hours and shifts so they can adjust as their schedules demand.
+Most jobs that employ teenagers provide flexibility on hours and shifts so they can adjust as their schedules demand.
 If your child is getting overwhelmed, they might be working too much or simply not managing their time well enough.
 Once you’ve assessed they can make the necessary changes.

 Consequences of Teens Not Working